 In the mid- to late-teenage years, kids start thinking less about just their own life and more about how the whole world works.
 But that change is a gradual process that doesn’t happen all at once.
 During high school, teens are likely to:

-- Show an increasing ability to reason, make educated guesses and sort fact from fiction
+- Show an increasing ability to reason, make educated guesses and sort fact from fiction (Check out video games that can help your teen build reasoning skills.)

-- Start thinking more abstractly, comparing what is to what could be
+- Start thinking more abstractly, comparing what is to what could be (Discover board games that may help boost those critical-thinking skills.)

 - Think about and come up with ways to deal with hypothetical situations